varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 Every time you search on Google, it uses hundreds of servers in data centers.
+> 💡 The Fibonacci sequence appears in many algorithms and coding challenges.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: